‘It will be our address for ever and ever’

 Jan Morris wrote in ‘Travels with Virginia Woolf, ‘that when she came to end her life, she should do so in the water of the English river that ran within sight of her house, among the Sussex landscapes that she loved; the human spirit immersed at the end in spirit of place’.

-We pass Asham Wharf on the opposite bank of the river, from where her body was retrieved, just below where she had previously lived.
+We pass Asham Wharf on the opposite bank of the river, from where her body was retrieved.
 A sombre moment and a time to reflect on the life of a truly great writer.

 Back over the historic swing bridge, and our chapter is closed for the day.